 Milan Fashion Week has come and gone and all we are left with is a huge supply of images and shows to digest and try to make sense of the third crazy week of fashion month.
-As with the previous posts, I’ve split the main segments of this post up for easier navigation, which you’ll …
+As with the previous posts, I’ve split the main segments of this post up …

 Hello world, As much as I try, I’m not very imaginative in the brands I buy when it comes to accessories.
 Bags are always Hermès or Chanel and shoes are usually Zara.
-Case in point with these two beauties; these Zara booties which I haven’t worn in ages and my trusty Chanel Grand Shopping Tote …
+Case in point with these two beauties; these Zara booties which I haven’t worn in ages and my …

 Has everyone sufficiently gotten over the first Versace for H&M collection yet?
 Good, because they’ve just launched the first images of the upcoming cruise collection, launching on the 19th January.